IHE/ITI.SeR/SeR.md

 ##### 39.4.2.1.1 XDS Repositories with a centralized Authorization Decision Manager Use Case Description

-When an Requester Entity request documents from an XDS Repository, the XDS Document Repository uses an [Authorization Decisions Query [ITI-79] to query the Authorization Decision from the Authorization Decisions Manager.
+When a Requester Entity request documents from an XDS Repository, the XDS Document Repository uses an [Authorization Decisions Query [ITI-79] to query the Authorization Decision from the Authorization Decisions Manager.
 The Authorization Decisions Manager builds an Authorization Decision based on